 Back on the coast, populations have been expanding, boosted by the spread of maize cultivation to the region.
 Small towns were starting to appear by around 2000 BCE.
 A thousand years later many features of later Peruvian civilization had appeared, most notably the flat-topped pyramid.
 Pottery and weaving had been invented, and had metalwork using copper.

-In the early first millennium BCE the great ceremonial centre of Chavin de Huantar was built.
+In the early first millennium BCE the great ceremonial center of Chavin de Huantar was built.
 This gives its name to the archaeological period known as the “Chavin Horizon”, a cultural area covering both highlands and coast and lasting until c.
 200 BCE.
 It included large stone temples and its inhabitants produced fine metalwork – including high quality craftsmanship on gold and silver – pottery and textiles.
 All this testifies to the presence of a religious-political elite able to command the labour of peasants and craftsmen over a wide area.

 After c.
 200 BCE the Chavin Horizon started to fragment into several localized cultures.
 One of these was the famous Nazca culture, famous for the “Nazca Lines”, drawings of vast geometric shapes and stylized animal figures in the desert.

 In the early first millennium CE another cultural area, the “Moche Horizon”, emerged.
 This lasted from c.
 100 CE to c.
 750 CE, and represented a major cultural shift back to the coast.

-Although the Moche Horizon saw the second of the South American Pre-Columbian civilizations flourish, it was the period when the first true cities appeared in South America; the Moche Horizon was centred on the city of Mochica, on the coastal plain, and embraced other substantial urban settlements as well.
+Although the Moche Horizon saw the second of the South American Pre-Columbian civilizations flourish, it was the period when the first true cities appeared in South America; the Moche Horizon was centered on the city of Mochica, on the coastal plain, and embraced other substantial urban settlements as well.

 The Moche were a warlike culture, and practiced human sacrifice on a large scale; however, they also excelled in the arts of peace: they produced some of the finest sculpture, metalwork and pottery in whole of Pre-Columbian America.
 Moche art is marked by its striking realism, and vivid shapes.